 - When you’re done, make sure to set both settings back to

 Disabling mods has the potential to delete their mod data from your world such as blocks, items, mobs, or anything else the mod may add to the game.
 Sometimes, disabling a mod can help resolve a problem, but keep this in mind.
 We recommend backing up your map before you do this.
 You can backup your map by clicking on Vault on the left side of Command Center under the gear icon.

 Stop your server.

-Login to your server FTP and navigate to the folder of the affected game.
+Login to your server SFTP and navigate to the folder of the affected game.

 Find the name of the affected mod.
 For example,